programminghistorian/ph-submissions/lessons/dealing-with-big-data-and-network-analysis-using-neo4j-and-python.md

 We've also shown how easy it is to visualize different parts of graphs stored in Neo4j using Gephi and its streaming capabilities.
 Finally, we've also included some data and example code that reinforces the key topics of this lesson.
-Wherever possible this lesson has also linked to primary documents and software to make getting started as easy as possible.
+W herever possible this lesson has also linked to primary documents and software to make getting started as easy as possible.